Emma Baumgartner - Manager of Finance and Operations

-Sidra Tareen - Content and Digital Marketing Associate
+Sidra Tareen - Content and Digital Marketing Manager

 "[The advice I would give my college self is] to keep a list of what work makes you proud, what brings you joy, and why.
 Don’t worry about how they fit into a career, because you will figure that out."

 Sidra Tareen believes every student should feel empowered and supported.
 Before coming to Mentor Collective, she taught English in Malaysia through the Fulbright Program, worked at a digital marketing agency in San Francisco and earned her EdM from Harvard.
 Sidra is from Portland, OR and, as a lover of rain, coffee and trees, is a proper representative of the Pacific Northwest.

 Elise Tjernagel - Senior Director of Partnerships